joanvila/joanvila.github.io/_posts/2016-11-09-why-i-am-doing-this.md

 Some years ago, when I started to get involved to the software world, learning new things and new programming languages was my main goal.
 I was some kind of curious *child* who was dreaming about working in one of the biggest companies in the world, programming with the coolest and newest languages in that every moment.
 By that time, I used to happily *code* C++ and some Java on my brand new Macbook Air which at that time was in my eyes, *the perfect tool to do so*.

 Today, my perception of the world and software has changed.
-Although my main goal remains, other things have changed in many ways: from closed to open, from privative to open, from insecure to more secure, from vulnerable to less vulnerable.
-And the things that back in those days didn't matter to me like social development and free software, today are one of my greatest motivations.
+Although my main goal remains, other things have changed in many ways: from closed to open, from insecure to more secure, from vulnerable to less vulnerable.
+And the things that back in those days didn't matter to me like social development, privacy and security and, today are some of my greatest motivations.

 # Some context